maximecd/otime/README.md

 I plan to write articles on my journey self-hosting and dockerizing a pnpm typescript monorepo, which is why this is repo is open source!

+The more i will use the app, the more i plan on improving it, as i get more familiar with AdonisJS (i come from the laravel side :D)

 ## Installation

 If you want to boot up the project in dev mode, it's simple.